NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/inv_inventory_management.md

 | `AddItemsFromPickupActor` | Yes           | Adds items from a Pickup Actor that implements `InventoryPickupInterface`.
 Returns item GUIDs. |
 | `RemoveItem`              | Yes           | Removes an item from the inventory.
 Optionally drops it if a valid fragment supports dropping. |

+When you add an item to the Inventory Manager, the system will automatically determine container placement, stacking, and other behaviors based on your configuration.

+You can influence this process using:

+- **Preferred Container Query** on the Container Placement Fragment, used to suggest preferred containers for a given item.
+- **Item Eligibility Query** on containers, to filter valid items, plus the container's **priority**.
+- **Default Placement Memories** (e.g., Container Position), which the system will try to honor if possible (i.e. no items already occupying the position).

+>**Let the Inventory Handle It**
+>
+>**Avoid manually assigning items to containers**.
+Let the processor and configuration handle it for more robust and
+>predictable results.
+>
+> That said, **direct container assignment is still possible**.
+Use it only if you're confident that it won't interfere
+> with the inventory's logic or lifecycle.
+{style="note"}

 Items can be queried using the following read-only functions:

 | Method                | Description                                                                                          |